Please find below a selection of projects;

 One of the worlds' leading suppliers of semi-conductor technologies was to install a new E-beam tool on an entablature floor in a clean room.
-Appropriate surveys were necessary to comply with the tool vendors' specification of acoustic, vibration and electromagnetic (EM) filed limits for the floor environment in order to ensure proper function.
+Appropriate surveys were necessary to comply with the tool vendors' specification of acoustic, vibration and electromagnetic (EM) field limits for the floor environment in order to ensure proper function.

 Measurement surveys were undertaken on site by NVM and the compliance of the data collected relative to the limit specifications reported.
 Surveys carried out included;